Liberal feminism: Terminology

 The specific term "liberal feminism" is fairly modern, but its political tradition is much older.
 "Feminism" became the dominant term in English for the struggle for women's rights in the late 20th century, around a century after the organized liberal women's rights movement came into existence, but most western feminist historians contend that all movements working to obtain women's rights should be considered feminist movements, even when they did not (or do not) apply the term to themselves.

-Historically, liberal feminism was called "bourgeois feminism", and was mainly contrasted with the working-class or "proletarian" women's movements, which eventually developed into called socialist and Marxist feminism.
-Since the 1960s both liberal feminism and the "proletarian" or socialist/Marxist women's movements are also contrasted with radical feminism.
+Historically, the bourgeois women's rights movement—the predecessor of modern liberal feminism—was mainly contrasted with the working-class or "proletarian" women's movements, which eventually developed into called socialist and Marxist feminism.
+Since the 1960s, both liberal feminism and the "proletarian" or socialist/Marxist women's movements are also contrasted with radical feminism.
 Liberal feminism is usually included as one of the two, three, or four main traditions in the history of feminism.

-Many liberal feminists embraced the term "feminism" in the 1970s or 1980s, although some initially expressed scepticism towards the term; for example the liberal feminist Norwegian Association for Women's Rights expressed scepticism towards the term "feminism" as late as 1980 because it could foster "unnecessary antagonism towards men", but accepted the term some years later as it increasingly became the mainstream general term for the women's rights struggle in the western world.
+Many liberal feminists embraced the term "feminism" in the 1970s or 1980s.
+However, some initially expressed scepticism towards the term.
+For example, the liberal feminist Norwegian Association for Women's Rights expressed scepticism towards the term "feminism" as late as 1980 because it could foster "unnecessary antagonism towards men"; however, they accepted the term some years later as it increasingly became the mainstream general term for the women's rights struggle in the western world.